Dragonmystic707/exalted-reincarnated/docs/Lunars/Charms.md

 The form taken must still adhere to what forms the Lunar could take.

-The amount taken is enough to cause a sharp pain to the target--enough to be noticed and potentially attributed to a particularly nasty scratch or cut, but not so much that it is considered a wound or impairs the target.
+The amount taken is enough to cause a sharp pain to the target—enough to be noticed and potentially attributed to a particularly nasty scratch or cut, but not so much that it is considered a wound or impairs the target.

 ### Changing Plumage Mastery